Science Odyssey: Jar of Fears

-This private event will officially launch the first annual Science Odyssey campaign at Concordia University.
-Geoffrey Ozin, pioneer of nanoscience in Canada will give a keynote presentation entitled “Jar of Fears – Do We Want to Fight Carbon Dioxide or Embrace It?”
+This public event officially launched the first annual Science Odyssey campaign at Concordia University.
+Geoffrey Ozin, pioneer of nanoscience in Canada gave a keynote presentation entitled “Jar of Fears – Do We Want to Fight Carbon Dioxide or Embrace It?”

 Carbon Dioxide, can’t live with it, can’t live without it.
 Most people are very confused about what to do with our growing carbon dioxide challenge.
 This confusion is creating great uncertainty amongst the general public, media, industry, business, policy makers and governments.
 It is creating much anxiety about the future we can expect for our children.